 Breast augmentation with implants is one of the most commonly performed procedures in the UK.
-Many patients often ask about the many different types of breast implants available and are quite rightly keen to learn about the safety of breast implants.
-Here we answer your most commonly asked questions on the various types of breast implants and their safety.
+Many patients ask about the many different types of breast implants available and are quite rightly keen to learn about their safety.
+Here, we address your most frequently asked questions about the various types of breast implants and their associated safety profiles.

 What are the commonly used types of breast implants?

-The most commonly used type of breast implants in the UK are silicone breast implants and saline breast implants.
-Silicone breast implants are composed of a gelatinous and cohesive type of medical-grade silicone.
-Modern generation silicone implants maintain their shape even if the implant ruptures.
+The most commonly used types of breast implants in the UK are silicone breast implants and saline breast implants.
+Silicone breast implants comprise a cohesive, gelatinous, medical-grade kind of silicone.
+Modern-generation silicone implants maintain their shape even if the implant ruptures.
 Saline breast implants are no longer commonly used in the UK.
 Saline implants contain sterile NaCl solution and require a much smaller incision to insert compared with silicone breast implants.
-Saline implants have a firmer consistency with a less natural feel and the implant edges are often more visible compared with silicone implants.
+Saline implants have a firmer consistency and a less natural feel, and their implant edges are often more visible than those of silicone implants.

 Are breast implants safe?

 Breast implant surgery is one of the most commonly performed cosmetic surgery procedures in London, the UK and worldwide.
 Many millions of people continue to enjoy the benefits of breast implants without any untoward complications.
 The risks involved with breast implant surgery are very low and include capsular contracture or implant rupture.
 Fortunately, any breast implant-associated complications can be easily dealt with by our expert breast surgeons.
-Breast implant surgery is a very safe procedure in the expert hands of a skilled breast surgeon.
+Breast implant surgery is a relatively safe procedure when performed by an expert in the hands of a skilled breast surgeon.

 Which are the safest breast implants?

-Both silicone breast implants and saline breast implants are considered to be very safe and one type is not known to be safer than the other.
-The choice of breast implant is most commonly determined by patient choice, treatment costs and the natural feel of the implants.
-Silicone breast implants, although more expensive have a much more natural feel compared with saline breast implants.
-Patients who make the best decision on breast implants will do so based on their goals for treatment and choosing the right size of breast implant for the anatomy.
+Both silicone breast implants and saline breast implants are considered to be very safe, and one type is not known to be safer than the other.
+Patient choice, treatment costs and the natural feel of the implants most commonly determine the selection of breast implants.
+Silicone breast implants, although more expensive, have a much more natural feel compared with saline breast implants.
+Patients who make the best decision on breast implants will do so based on their goals for treatment and by choosing the right size of breast implant for their anatomy.
 Our expert breast surgeons at Centre for Surgery in London will be able to advise you on the most appropriate type of breast implant for you.

 RELATED: What kind of breast implant is right for you?